Louis-Tian/dand-p7/P7/final_project.md

 | Gross conversion | 0.0026  | Yes |
 | Net conversion | 0.6776 | No |

-The p-value for gross conversion is 0.0026.
-This is saying that if there is no actual difference in gross conversion, then there is only 0.26% of the chance that we would observe the experiment result.
+The p-value for `Gross conversion` is 0.0026, meaning if there is no difference in `Gross conversion`, then the chance of us getting the observed experiment result (signs) is only 0.26%.
 Because 0.26% is well below our significant level 0f 5%, we conclude the difference for `Gross conversion` is significant.

-The p-value for `Net conversion` says there is a 67% of the probability that we would get the result just by chance.
+On contrast, the p-value for `Net conversion` is 67%, well above of 5% significant level.
 Hence it is not statistically significant.

 ### Summary
 >State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.

 I didn't use Bonferroni correction.

-The two metrics Gross conversion and net conversion is most likely to be highly corrected.ß Using Bonferroni correction will cause the tests to be too conservative.
+Bonferroni correction is used to correct the false positive probability of a decision rule, when the decision involves multiple hypothesis tests.
+The reason is that when we have two hypothesis test at 5% significant level.
+If our decision rule is to launch the experiment when any of the two hypothesis tests return positive result then there is a 9.75% (1-0.95^2) probability of us making a false positive decision, much large than the individual 5%.

+However, our decision rule is to launch the experiment when there is a significant difference in `Gross conversion` and there is doesn't *not* having a significant difference in `Net conversion`.
+We actually want to have the second test to be not significant.
+Not only we want both (vs. any) of the tests to meet our expectation but also the we actually want the second test to be negative.
+Hence, Bonferroni correction is not applicable here.

 There is no discrepancy between the effect size test and sign test.
 The difference in gross conversion is significant is both tests, and the difference in net conversion is not in both case.